 USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

-For the broader artefact reference, see the Amcache complete reference; for the surrounding schema, see Amcache registry structure.
+For the broader artefact reference, see the Amcache complete reference.
+For the surrounding schema, see Amcache registry structure.

-What Amcache captures vs the traditional sources#
+Amcache vs the traditional sources#

-• HKLM\SYSTEM\CurrentControlSet\Enum\USB — every USB device Windows has enumerated.
+• HKLM\SYSTEM\CurrentControlSet\Enum\USB.
+Every USB device Windows enumerated.

-• HKLM\SYSTEM\CurrentControlSet\Enum\USBSTOR — USB mass-storage devices specifically.
+• HKLM\SYSTEM\CurrentControlSet\Enum\USBSTOR.
+USB mass-storage specifically.

-• setupapi.dev.log (C:\Windows\INF\setupapi.dev.log) — driver install log with timestamps.
+• setupapi.dev.log (C:\Windows\INF\setupapi.dev.log).
+Driver install log with timestamps.

 • Per-user NTUSER.DAT for mount-point history.